duckduckgo/duckduckgo-help-pages/_docs/mobile/blackberry.md

 </ol>

 <h2>
-    Adding DuckDuckGo as the default search engine in the BlackBerry 10 browser
+    Adding DuckDuckGo as the Default Search Engine in the BlackBerry 10 Browser
 </h2>

 <ol>